Ben W. Olcott: Governorship

 On March 3, 1919, Governor James Withycombe died after serving only two months of his second term in office due to heart complications.
 Ben Olcott, as Secretary of State, assumed the Governorship under the state's gubernatorial line of succession.
 Withycombe was so widely respected that Olcott refused to be sworn in until after the late Governor's funeral.

 Once in office, Governor Olcott continued Withycombe's road-building agenda.
 Today's policy of leaving a protected buffer of forested land around state highways was instituted under the Olcott Administration.

 Olcott built upon Withycombe's defense and state safety policies.
 His administration managed to obtain U.S. Army air patrols for spotting forest fires.
 He proposed legislation banning the Japanese from holding land in Oregon.

+In September 1922, he spoke at the General Convention of the Episcopal Church which was held in Portland.

 The growing power of the Ku Klux Klan in Oregon alarmed Governor Olcott and he denounced the organization.
 He refused any Klan support for his 1922 gubernatorial campaign, jeopardizing his nomination.
 Endorsed by Republican Sen. Charles L. McNary, he narrowly won the Republican nomination, but lost the general election to the Klan-supported Democratic state senator Walter M. Pierce.